michael-grunder/shsuggest/README.md

 `num_thread` is forwarded to Ollama's `options.num_thread` field, which can be used when targeting models that benefit from a specific thread count.

+`request_timeout` (or the `-t/--timeout` CLI option) controls how long `shsuggest` waits for Ollama to respond before failing the request.
+Increase it when running slower models or reduce it if you'd like to fail fast.